-I love this lemon tart with rosemary crust because it is light and creamy.
+I love this lemon tart because it’s light and creamy.
 Tangy, but not too sweet.
-The recipe uses nutty spelt flour and fresh rosemary leaves in the crust.
-Greek yogurt and fresh lemon juice for the filling.
+The recipe uses nutty spelt flour and fresh rosemary leaves in the crust, Greek yogurt and fresh lemon juice for the filling.
 If you’re looking for the perfect lemon dessert for your holiday table, stop right here.

 Delightful.
 Simple.
 Lemon Tart with Rosemary Crust from fresh and wholesome ingredients with little sugar.
 But creamy with big flavor.